pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ## Introduction

-**Motivation** The raison d'être of the OpenBiodiv/OBKMS data model is to enable the operation of a semantic database as part of OpenBiodiv/OBKMS.
+**Motivation** The raison d'être of the OpenBiodiv data model is to enable the operation of a semantic database as part of OpenBiodiv/OBKMS.
 The data model consists of: